PalpAid: Multimodal Pneumatic Tactile Sensor for Tissue Palpation: Introduction

 \end{itemize}

-Unlike previous work employing a microphone in confined air cavities under active and passive sensing \cite{wall2023passive}, PalpAid uses passive acoustic waves, lowering energy consumption, and has potential for miniaturization.
-We envision PalpAid to capture the rich and complementary features captured by a sensitive MEMS microphone and pressure sensors to distinguish between different tissue and tumor types while being gentle to the natural shape of the soft tissue.
-The simple pneumatic design of the sensor additionally provides a cushioning effect in the presence of stray force or erratic motion, lowering damage to tissue and converting the impact into an actionable signal.
+Unlike previous work that employed a microphone in confined air cavities under active and passive sensing \cite{wall2023passive}, PalpAid uses passive acoustic waves generated by the deformation of the palpator in a very small air cavity.
+Because of its modular nature, this design has potential for miniaturization and future adaptation to existing commercial robots and tools, including surgical trocars.
+We envision PalpAid to use the rich and complementary features captured by a sensitive MEMS microphone and pressure sensors to distinguish between different tissue and tumor types while being gentle to the natural shape of the soft tissue.